chb0github/wscat/README.md

 ## Installation

-This module needs to be installed globally so use the `-g` flag when installing:
+This module should be installed locally:

 ```
-npm install -g wscat
+npm install wscat
 ```
 ## Help
 ```